May 18: Old Sixth Ward

 Tickets are $10 per person ($7 for Preservation Houston members and students).
 Children 11 years old and under are admitted free.
-Tickets may be charged to VISA, MasterCard, American Express or Discover.
+Tickets may be charged to Visa, MasterCard, American Express or Discover.
 Tickets go on sale at 1:30 p.m.
-Sunday, April 13, in front of the Jung Center at 5200 Montrose Boulevard.
+Sunday, May 18, in Old Sixth Ward Community Park, 1600 Lubbock Street.
 The last tour group will leave just after 2 p.m.
 Reservations are not required.

 Street parking is free in the neighborhood, but be sure to observe posted parking regulations.
 Tour participants who walk, bike or use public transportation will receive a $2 discount.

 About Architecture Walks

 Explore Houston's architecturally and historically significant neighborhoods, buildings and institutions with Preservation Houston's monthly docent-guided walking tours.
 The tours are generally offered on the second Sunday of the month from January to November; tickets go on sale at 1:30 p.m.
 (6 p.m.
 June through September).
 Tours are open to the public.
 The cost is $10 per person ($7 for Preservation Houston members and students), with a $2 discount if you walk, bike or ride public transportation to the tour.
 Reservations aren't required unless specifically noted.

 We also offer quarterly walking tours of Glenwood Cemetery (reservations are required; see our schedule of upcoming tours) as well as private tours for groups of nearly any size.